AF-1/lms-dynamicplaylists/README.md

 <br><br>

 - <b>Up</b>grading 3 ➞ <b>4</b><br><br>Please <b>don't use version 3 <i>and</i> version 4 <i>at the same time</i></b>.
 Uninstall version 3, then install version 4.<br>Since version <b>4</b> expects the <b>id</b> (instead of the <i>url</i>) and the primary artist (used for LMS's balanced shuffling) for each track, you need to <b>make your <i>custom</i> dynamic playlists compatible with version 4</b>.
 It's rather easy:<br>
-	- If you used the <b>Dynamic Playlist Creator</b> plugin to create your <i>custom</i> dynamic playlist, just click on the <b>Edit</b> button next to its name and simply <b>save</b> it again. <i>Dynamic Playlist Creator</i> will save it in a version compatible with the currently installed version of DPL.
+	- If you used the <a href="https://github.com/AF-1/lms-dynamicplaylistcreator"><b>Dynamic Playlist Creator</b></a> plugin to create your <i>custom</i> dynamic playlist, just click on the <b>Edit</b> button next to its name and simply <b>save</b> it again. <i>Dynamic Playlist Creator</i> will save it in a version compatible with the currently installed version of DPL.
 That's it.

 	- If you have <b>manually created</b> <i>custom</i> dynamic playlists (<b>customized SQLite statements</b>) in the <b>DPL-custom-lists</b> folder, you simply need to replace instances of<br><br>
 	&nbsp;&nbsp;&nbsp;&nbsp;<i>select <b>tracks.url</b> from tracks</i><br><br>
 	with<br><br>
 	&nbsp;&nbsp;&nbsp;&nbsp;<i>select <b>tracks.id, tracks.primary_artist</b> from tracks</i><br><br>
-	Save a backup of your manually created custom dynamic playlist <b>before</b> you change them.
+	Save a backup of your manually created custom dynamic playlists <b>before</b> you change them.
 If you ever wish to downgrade to version 3, you can just use the old dynamic playlists from your backup.
 <br><br>

 - <b>Down</b>grading 4 ➞ <b>3</b><br><br>The last version <b>3</b> of <i>Dynamic Playlists</i> will remain available for download here to allow you to downgrade at any time.
 It will, however, no longer be available from the LMS main repository because it won't receive further updates and should be considered deprecated.<br><br>